+How to Become a Soccer Referee

+How Do I Get Paid?

+Advice to the Referee

+Beginning of Each Match - The Referee Beginning of the Match - The Asst.
+Ref

+Dealing with Problems

+Tournaments vs League Games Equipment Needed to Referee

+Check List

+IESRA Contact Info

+1 How to Become a Soccer Referee
-1. First you need to take the current year's certification test and pass.
-This can only be done through CalSouth and does take some time to complete.
-2. Then you need to wait patiently while USSF and Cal South process your information and USSF sends your patch.

-3. During this waiting period, your name will appear on the current year's CalSouth "Certified Referee List."
+- 1. First you need to take the current year's certification test and pass.
+This can only be done through CalSouth and does take some time to complete. - 2.
+Then you need to wait patiently while USSF and Cal South process your information and USSF sends your patch. - 3.
+During this waiting period, your name will appear on the current year's CalSouth "Certified Referee List."
 You can follow this list on the CalSouth website: www.calsouth.com.
 Go to the "referee" tab and click on the "registered officials list".
 At the top of the first paragraph click on the "Current Year' Registered Officials list".
 This will bring up and alphabetized PDF file with all of the referee officials certified to do games for the current year.
 Once your name appears you are almost ready to go.
-If it seems to be taking too long you may contact Cal South at (refereeregistration@calsouth.com) to follow up on your registration.

-4. While you are waiting for this all to happen (several weeks in some cases) you can contact Cal South at (refereeregistration@calsouth.com) for what is required for your Live Scan process - where, when and how much it'll cost (depending on where you go).
-Once this is accomplished the word "Approved" will be in the last column next to your name.

-5. Once all of the above finally falls into place you will be "official" to officiate.
-Much of the process is out of the control of IESRA - and you must follow up in a timely manner to see that you get on the certified list and Live Scanned.

-6. On the IESRA website is a ton of information - some of it actually useful.
+If it seems to be taking too long you may contact Cal South at (refereeregistration@calsouth.com) to follow up on your registration. - 4.
+While you are waiting for this all to happen (several weeks in some cases) you can contact Cal South at (refereeregistration@calsouth.com) for what is required for your Live Scan process where, when and how much it'll cost (depending on where you go).
+Once this is accomplished the word "Approved" will be in the last column next to your name. - 5.
+Once all of the above finally falls into place you will be "official" to officiate.
+Much of the process is out of the control of IESRA and you must follow up in a timely manner to see that you get on the certified list and Live Scanned. - 6.
+On the IESRA website is a ton of information some of it actually useful.
 Visit it often to see what has changed and new information will always be posted there.
-You will need to download, print, fill in, sign and return the IESRA Membership form and the IRS Form W9.

-a.
-If you have any other questions, please email us and we will attempt to help.

-b.
-Our email address is: iesrapresident@gmail.com or iesra1vp@gmail.com

-7. All refs are very helpful and are there to support each other.
+You will need to download, print, fill in, sign and return the IESRA Membership form and the IRS Form W9. - a.
+If you have any other questions, please email us and we will attempt to help. - b.
+Our email address is: iesra1vp@gmail.com or iesra1vp@gmail.com - 7.
+All refs are very helpful and are there to support each other.
 Please feel free to ask questions or advice to any ref.
-We are a team.

-8. Try to watch out for one another.
+We are a team. - 8.
+Try to watch out for one another.
 Keep money in pocket and protect your ref gear.